 What’s a ‘business incubator?’

-Typically, the term “business incubator” refers to a that is still in the ideas stage but working toward launch.
+Typically, the term “business incubator” refers to what is still in the ideas stage but working toward launch.
 The in-between time is seen as an incubation.

 “Currently, business incubators are not defined in the ordinance,” Masler said.